Chevrolet Corvair: Fitch Sprint

-Winfield's cars: Reactor & Piranha
+Winfield Reactor and Piranha

-Gene Winfield, the automotive customizer, built two models in the mid 1960s that used the unique qualities of the lightweight and low Corvair engine.
+Automotive customizer Gene Winfield built two models in the mid 1960s that used the unique qualities of the lightweight and low Corvair engine.

 The Reactor came when Winfield was tasked with showing the benefits of an aluminum bodied car.
 What he developed was an extremely low slung two seat front-mid-engine, front-wheel-drive car.
 He used the 180 hp turbocharged engine from the Corvair Corsa.
 Other drivetrain components came from the Citroën DS, including the front wheel drive transaxle and height adjustable suspension.
 Winfield was able to place this vehicle in the 1960s television programs Star Trek, Batman, and Bewitched.

 A sports racing car – the Piranha – was developed around the same time, to demonstrate the use of a new plastic for the structural parts of the automobile – Cyclic ABS.
 This lightweight (1,400 lb) vehicle was developed in several generations, using a rear-mounted Corvair engine.
 Model car company Aluminum Model Toys began small scale production of actual cars through their division run by Gene Winfield.
 Winfield was able to obtain feature placement of this car on television as The U.N.C.L.E.
 Car in The Man from U.N.C.L.E.